 Ionisphere is the journal of the N3F Fan-Pro Coordinating Activity Bureau.
 It exists to promote a closer relationship between science fiction and fantasy fans and the writers and editors and artists who create this form of literature.
 Ionisphere also publishes long interviews with famous fans and writers.
 Publication is currently bimonthly.

 N’APA is our amateur press association.
 N’APA, published bimonthly collates together the zines of its contributors and circulates the collated back to people who make at least occasional contributions.
 Founded in 1959, N’APA has now passed issue 225.

-Eldritch Science is our new fiction, poetry, and art magazine.
-The first issue is expected this year.
+Eldritch Science is our fiction, poetry, and art magazine.
 Eldritch Science publishes longer works of fiction (7500 words to complete novels), poems, and related artwork.
 The publication schedule has not yet been fixed.